 He said that in the two journalists’ “commitment to the basic principles of the free press – principles that are indispensable to a healthy democracy,” they faced “threats, harassment and intimidation, legal action, and even, in the case of Muratov, the death of his colleagues.”

 “Ressa, Muratov, and journalists like them all around the world are on the front lines of a global battle for the very idea of the truth, and I, along with people everywhere, am grateful for their groundbreaking work to ‘hold the line,’ as Ressa so often says,” Biden said.

 He also lauded the Nobel committee “for honoring Ressa and Muratov’s incredible work and bringing greater attention to the increasing pressure on journalists, the free press, and freedom of expression all around the world.”

 The Nobel Prize committee said on Friday, October 8, that Ressa and Muratov were awarded “for their courageous fight for freedom of expression” in the Philippines and Russia and for their “efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace.”

-Ressa is the first Filipino individual to win the award, while Muratov is the first Russian to win the peace prize since Soviet leader Mikhail Gorbachev in 1990.
+Ressa is the first Filipino Nobel Laureate, while Muratov is the first Russian to win the peace prize since Soviet leader Mikhail Gorbachev in 1990.